logzio/logz-docs/_source/user-guide/distributed-tracing/correlate-traces.md

 contributors:
   - yberlinger
 ---
-Harness the power of Kibana and your logs for more context and insights with Logz.io Distributed Tracing.
+Make the Jaeger-Kibana connection: Harness the power of Kibana and Jaeger for more context and insights with Logz.io Distributed Tracing when you correlate logs with traces.

 <miniTOC> What can I do with my trace and span data in Kibana?